 Healthcare delivery disruptions by the COVID-19 pandemic, relaxation of telehealth regulations, and increased reimbursement rates have dramatically increased the use of telehealth modalities, particularly video conferencing with patients as an office visit alternative.
-Despite the necessity of utilizing telehealth modalities during the pandemic, it is important to remain mindful of the standard of care, which generally remains constant even within this alternative healthcare delivery environment.
+It is important to remain mindful of the standard of care, which generally remains constant even within this alternative healthcare delivery environment.
 In fact, all of the risk mitigation and patient safety tools normally used in the delivery of patient care (e.g., thorough communication, care coordination, and documentation) should continue before, during and after a telehealth encounter.
 Consider the following recommendations:

 - Use a secure system and otherwise comply with HIPAA, even when using video telephony technologies that historically have not been considered compliant with HIPAA (e.g., FaceTime).